YUDANE

 対抗力Eviction risk

 A tenant with a lease senior to the mortgage (対抗力) cannot be removed by court order and survives the sale.
 A debtor-occupant usually can, via a delivery order (引渡命令).
-The 物件明細書 says which, and Yudane reads it.
+The 物件明細書 says which — the single most important page in the file to have read and translated.

 04